FM(1) General Commands Manual FM(1)

 Count the tokens in a prompt:

-fm token-count 'Hello world'
+fm count-tokens 'Hello world'

 Generate a JSON schema for an object type: